-I have represented employees in over 500 unemployment hearings before Administrative Law Judges/ Referees with the Illinois Department of Employment Security (“IDES”) and other states, as well as in numerous appeals to the IDES Appeals Board - and I have a very good track record.
+I have represented employees in over 700 unemployment hearings before Administrative Law Judges/ Referees with the Illinois Department of Employment Security (“IDES”) and other states, as well as in numerous appeals to the IDES Board of Review - and I have a tremendously good track record.

 Over and over again my involvement in representing claimant employees has resulted in our winning and my clients receiving their unemployment compensation benefits.
 In particular, I can more than level the playing field, and I can give you the advantage at the unemployment hearing.